Generosity

 The Bodhicaryavatara 3.6-21, as translated by Kate Crosby and Andrew Skilton

-One is the story of King Shibi.
+Among many examples, two stories from the lifetimes in which the bodhisattva who becomes Shakyamuni displayed the perfection of generosity are mentioned by Nichiren Shonin in his treatise Contemplation of the Mind and the Focus of Devotion (Kanjin Honzon-sho) (WNS2, p.
+136).
+He also mentions them in other writings. (e.g. WNS7, p.
+139) The first is the story of King Shibi.
 In one of his previous existences, Shakyamuni Buddha was practicing the bodhisattva way as King Shibi.
-In order to test his resolve, the gods Indra and Vishvakarman took the forms of a hawk and a dove respectively.
+To test his resolve, the gods Indra and Vishvakarman took the forms of a hawk and a dove respectively.
 The dove flew to the king seeking refuge, but the hawk demanded he be given his lawful prey.
 The king offered to give the hawk an amount of his own flesh equal to the weight of the dove.
 No amount of flesh could equal the dove’s weight on the scales however, and so in the end King Shibi put his whole body on the scale.
 At this point the gods revealed their true forms and healed King Shibi, praising him for his boundless loving-kindness and generosity.

 This story is told in the Great Perfection of Wisdom Treatise.